Spaceflight: Reusable

 The first reusable spacecraft, the X-15, was air-launched on a suborbital trajectory on 19 July 1963.
 The first partially reusable orbital spacecraft, the Space Shuttle, was launched by the USA on the 20th anniversary of Yuri Gagarin's flight, on 12 April 1981.
 During the Shuttle era, six orbiters were built, all of which flown in the atmosphere and five of which flown in space.
 The Enterprise was used only for approach and landing tests, launching from the back of a Boeing 747 and gliding to deadstick landings at Edwards AFB, California.
 The first Space Shuttle to fly into space was the Columbia, followed by the Challenger, Discovery, Atlantis, and Endeavour.
 The Endeavour was built to replace the Challenger, which was lost in January 1986.
 The Columbia broke up during reentry in February 2003.

 The first automatic partially reusable spacecraft was the Buran (Snowstorm), launched by the USSR on 15 November 1988, although it made only one flight.
 This spaceplane was designed for a crew and strongly resembled the US Space Shuttle, although its drop-off boosters used liquid propellants and its main engines were located at the base of what would be the external tank in the American Shuttle.
 Lack of funding, complicated by the dissolution of the USSR, prevented any further flights of Buran.

-The Space Shuttle was retired in 2011 due mainly to its old age and high cost of the program reaching over a billion dollars per flight.
+The Space Shuttle was retired in 2011 due mainly to its old age.
 The Shuttle's human transport role is to be replaced by the SpaceX Dragon 2 and CST-100 in the 2020s.
 The Shuttle's heavy cargo transport role is now done by commercial launch vehicles.

 Scaled Composites SpaceShipOne was a reusable suborbital spaceplane that carried pilots Mike Melvill and Brian Binnie on consecutive flights in 2004 to win the Ansari X Prize.
 The Spaceship Company has built its successor SpaceShipTwo.
 A fleet of SpaceShipTwos operated by Virgin Galactic planned to begin reusable private spaceflight carrying paying passengers (space tourists) in 2008, but this was delayed due to an accident in the propulsion development.

-SpaceX achieved the first vertical soft landing of a re-usable orbital rocket stage on December 21, 2015, after delivering 11 Orbcomm OG-2 commercial satellites into low Earth orbit.
+SpaceX achieved the first vertical soft landing of a reusable orbital rocket stage on December 21, 2015, after delivering 11 Orbcomm OG-2 commercial satellites into low Earth orbit.

-The first Falcon 9 second flight occurred on 30 March 2017.
-SpaceX now routinely recovers and reuses their first stages, with the intent of reusing fairings as well.
+The first Falcon 9 reflight occurred on 30 March 2017.
+SpaceX now routinely recovers and reuses their first stages and fairings.
+SpaceX is now developing a fully reusable super heavy lift rocket known as Starship, with the goal of drastically reducing the price of space exploration.
+As of April 2025, three Super Heavy boosters, the first stage of Starship, have been recovered.